kyzhouhzau/GDAMDB/README.md

 # Data Collection
-The **MutationTypeData** folder contains the abstracts related to the interested disease in json files that are downloaded from PubTator.
-The json files need to be processed to BIO format, the example of which is located at **BERT_multi_task/data/BIO_example.txt**
+The **MutationTypeData** folder contains the abstracts related to the interested disease in json files that are downloaded from PubTator(https://www.ncbi.nlm.nih.gov/research/pubtator/).
+In the case when ones would like to collect all literature data related to an interested disease, please search the disease name in PubTator database and download all the json files.
+Subsequently, these json files need to be processed to BIO format, and the following python script works to convert all the json files into an all-in-one txt file.
+An example is located at **BERT_multi_task/data/BIO_example.txt**.

     python MutationTypeData/json2bio.py --input MutationTypeData/ --output BERT_multi_task/data/BIO_example.txt